DogukanK/CS319-Group1J/README.md

 # CS319-Group1J

 Project Name: Classroom Helper<br />
 Project Description: This is a web-based application to help both students and teachers to communicate in an easier and convenient way.
+They can plan homeworks, projects and exams better.

 Participants: